- January 15, 2019

 In many states, these lemon cars are resold to auto consumers, and many buyers are unaware of the history of said vehicle.

 A vehicle with a non-standard history may have a special sort of title.
 In some states, the titles are noted to tell owners or buyers that the car has a history.
-If the car was sold as salvage because an auto insurance company deemed it a complete loss, ‘salvage’ may appear on the title.
+For instance, if a car was involved in an accident with a pedestrian, a pedestrian accident lawyer might be consulted before the auto insurance company deems it a complete loss.
+If so, ‘salvage’ may appear on the title.

 Carfax and similar title-tracking companies should be able to identify a car that had a branded title at some point.
 However, few states that brand titles will refer to them as lemons.
 They may use an odd phrase, such as ‘manufacture repurchase,’ which may not alert the buyer that the car was a lemon.
 Many companies will gloss over such things and note that the car was sold at an auction by the dealer, and the buyer should not worry about it.